What is MCUXpresso software and tools?

 Does the MCUXpresso SDK require use of the MCUXpresso IDE?

-No. The MCUXpresso SDK will include many demo applications and usage examples with pre-configured MCUXpresso IDE projects, but will also include pre-configured projects for IAR Embedded Workbench, ARM Keil MDK, GNU tools with Cmake build scripts, and more.
+No. The MCUXpresso SDK will include many demo applications and usage examples with pre-configured MCUXpresso IDE projects, but will also include pre-configured projects for IAR Embedded Workbench, ARM Keil MDK, and GNU tools with Cmake build scripts.

 Does the MCUXpresso SDK require use of the MCUXpresso Config Tools?

 No. The MCUXpresso SDK contains all the software needed to get started with embedded development on Kinetis and LPC devices.
-However, the Config Tools can greatly accelerate development through the graphical interface that guides you through system configuration.
+However, the Config Tools can greatly accelerate development through the graphical interface that guides you through system configuration (including pins and clocks tools)

-I'm using Kinetis Design Studio today.
+I'm using Kinetis Design Studio IDE today.
 Should I move to MCUXpresso IDE?

-You should continue to use Kinetis Design Studio (KDS) IDE on your current project.
-MCUXpresso IDE will be available in March 2017 and will have broad device support (see a list of supported devices in the Community document here).
-If you start a new design from March, 2017 onward, we would encourage you to move to MCUXpresso IDE.
-However, MCUXpresso SDK releases will continue to support KDS through the end of 2017.
+You can continue to use Kinetis Design Studio (KDS) IDE on your current project, as it will continue to be supported by the MCUXpresso SDK through the end of 2017.
+But, for any new projects you begin, you should migrate to MCUXpresso IDE (or other preferred IDE).
+MCUXpresso IDE is available now and has broad device support (see a list of supported devices in the Community document here).
+If you are starting a new desig, we encourage you to move to MCUXpresso IDE.

 I'm using LPCXpresso IDE today.
 Should I move to MCUXpresso IDE?